Texas Plumber Regulatory Board Shut Down By State Lawmakers

 The Texas State Board of Plumbing Examiners did not respond to a request for comment by deadline.

-Plumbers are planning a rally at the State Capitol on Friday, June 7, pending permit approval, according to posts on multiple social media pages for plumber organizations.
+Plumbers are planning a rally at the State Capitol in Austin on Friday, June 14 at 11:00 a.m.

 Under state law, TSBPE will adhere to a “wind-down” period of one year.
 The agency issued a notice stating they hope to create a database showing which plumbers were previously licensed.